Poorva2408/Bank-Churn-Forensics-A-High--Recall-Risk-Assessment-Tool/Readme.md

 ## 🧠 The Math Behind the Machine: Logistic Regression

       Unlike "Black Box" algorithms, Logistic Regression was chosen for its strict mathematical interpretability, allowing us to reverse-engineer the exact drivers of churn.

   ### The Core Equation

       The model calculates the probability $P$ that a customer will churn ($y=1$) given their specific features $\mathbf{X}$, using the Sigmoid Function:
       $$P(y=1|\mathbf{X}) = \frac{1}{1 + e^{-(\beta_0 + \beta_1X_1 + \beta_2X_2 + \dots + \beta_nX_n)}}$$

 ### Inner Workings

       1. The Linear Combination: The model calculates a raw log-odds score by multiplying each feature ($X_n$) by a learned weight ($\beta$).A positive weight (e.g., Age) pushes the score higher, driving the prediction toward Churn.
       2. A negative weight (e.g., IsActiveMember) pulls the score lower, indicating stability.The Sigmoid Transformation: This raw score is squashed into a strict probability between 0 and 1.
       3. The Decision Boundary: By utilizing class_weight='balanced', we mathematically lowered the probability threshold required to flag a "Churner," prioritizing the capture of at-risk revenue over raw precision.

-## ⚠️ Limitations & The Way Forward
+## ⚠️ Limitations

-      Limitations
       1. Linearity Constraint: Logistic Regression assumes a linear relationship.
 It may miss complex, multi-dimensional interactions without manual feature engineering.

       2. Precision-Recall Trade-off: To achieve 74% Recall, we accept a Precision of 42% (False Alarms).
 This is optimal for low-cost outreach but less so for high-cost bonuses.